kirbysayshi/js13k-2020/README.md

 - [ ] End Game screen has list of all times per level (+par?)
 - [ ] On Screen Controls to demonstrate (+mobile)
 - [ ] Touch Knob controls for mobile: use separate dom elements for each knob to avoid multitouch issues
+- [ ] CES .selectFirst creates the majority of allocations (iterators), and GC is a cause of noticeable pauses.
 - [ ] Prevent ball tunneling when colliding with paddle (is this an issue? probably not if the paddle is large enough)
 - [ ] Shorten radius of paddle?
 - [ ] BUG: labels are hidden when transitioning from edge to corner